altogi/PartyBot/README.md

-# PartyBot: A Bot for Setting Music Queues
+# PartyBot: A Bot for Setting Up Music Queues

 ## Description: